Peoples Natural Gas Field: History

 The groundbreaking ceremony for the stadium, then known as Blair County Ballpark, was held on March 7, 1998.
 The addition of Major League Baseball teams in Phoenix, Arizona, and St. Petersburg, Florida, in 1998 also created room for Minor League Baseball to expand.
 Two additional teams were added to the Eastern League for the 1999 season: the Altoona Curve and the Erie SeaWolves.
 The city of Altoona won the favor of the Eastern League over a bid from Springfield, Massachusetts.
 The stadium hosted its first regular season baseball game on April 15, 1999, as the Curve defeated the Bowie Baysox, 6–1.

 From 1999 to 2002, total seating capacity was listed at 6,176.
 Prior to the 2003 season, an additional 1,034 seats were created with the construction of the new left-field reserved bleacher section, the third-base picnic pavilion, and the left-field party deck.

-Blair County Ballpark hosted the Eastern League All-Star Game on July 12, 2006, before a record crowd of 9,308 fans.
-The largest regular-season crowd was 9,255, recorded on August 10, 2003, for a doubleheader against the Harrisburg Senators.
+Blair County Ballpark hosted the Eastern League All-Star Game on July 12, 2006, before a then-record crowd of 9,308 fans.
+The current attendance record was set on August 26, 2023 when 10,164 fans witnessed the Double-A debut of Altoona's Paul Skenes against the Akron RubberDucks.

 On January 31, 2012, it was announced that Peoples Natural Gas had signed a naming-rights deal, making the new Peoples Natural Gas Field name official.
 In addition, Peoples Natural Gas is conducting a study for on-site green energy.

 Features

 Peoples Natural Gas Field has a façade that resembles an old-fashioned railroad roundhouse that are prevalent throughout the city of Altoona.
 The stadium is double-decked, with the Diamond Club seating section making up the lower level.
 The main concourse with concessions and restrooms sits behind this section, and is covered by the upper levels of seating.

 Peoples Natural Gas Field is unique because of its roller coaster located beyond the right-field wall.
 This ride, called Skyliner, is actually part of the Lakemont Park amusement park located next door.
 The ridges of the Allegheny Mountains can also be viewed from inside the stadium.
 The ballpark's picturesque view earned it a runner-up position in the "Best View in the Minors" competition in 2018.
 It finished behind only Southwest University Park, home of the El Paso Chihuahuas.

-Oddly enough, in MLB 2K13 the minor league field labeled, "AA East Field" is extremely similar to Peoples Natural Gas Field.
+In MLB 2K13 the minor league field labeled "AA East Field" is extremely similar to Peoples Natural Gas Field.